Meet our Staff

 Director of Academic Engagement

-Katelyn Lucas has worked for the museum since 2016.
+Katelyn Lucas has been involved with the museum since 2016.
 She is currently a Ph.D. student at Temple University studying Early American and Contemporary Native American literature.
 She received her M.A. in English with an interdisciplinary focus in Native American Studies from West Chester University.
 She also has additional work experience with collections management and museum education.
 She manages Delaware Nation's Historic Preservation Office at the museum, in addition to developing the museum's internship program and overseeing curatorial operations.